microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 ## Inspiration

-Largely, this spec was inspired by disscussion in [#1571](https://github.com/microsoft/terminal/issues/1571#issuecomment-519504048) and the _many_ linked threads.
+Largely, this spec was inspired by discussion in [#1571](https://github.com/microsoft/terminal/issues/1571#issuecomment-519504048) and the _many_ linked threads.